El Espinar: Television

 There is not local television channel, but some local news are covered by La 8 which covers the entire province of Segovia.

 Television signals are received by the TV transmitting station located at the top of El Estepar hill, which is located just a few hundred of metres northwest of San Rafael.

 Radio

 In 2009 a local radio named Onda El Espinar began its broadcast.
-In February 2020 it ended because of lack of agreement with the local council, but it is also expected than during 2025 would come back broadcasting again.
+In February 2020 it ended because of lack of agreement with the local council, but it is also expected that during 2025 it would begin broadcasting again.

 Newspapers

 In late 90s the first local monthly newspaper was founded by the name of El Periódico de El Espinar, but in November 2022 it changes to the name La Voz de El Espinar by performing also some improvements to adjust to recent times.

 Social media

 There is an online Facebook channel that provides daily latest news from the municipality.